Like a G6

-"Like a G6" is a song by American music group Far East Movement featuring fellow American musicians Dev and The Cataracs, released as the lead single from Far East Movement's third studio album Free Wired.
-The track reached number one on the US Billboard Hot 100 for three non-consecutive weeks, becoming the first single by Asian-American artists to do so and the first by any artists of East Asian origin since Kyu Sakamoto's 1963 single "Sukiyaki".
-Outside of the United States, "Like a G6" topped the chart in New Zealand and peaked within the top 10 of the charts in Australia, Canada, Belgium, the Netherlands, Sweden, Switzerland, Slovakia, and the United Kingdom.
+"Like a G6" is a song by American music group Far East Movement featuring American production duo the Cataracs and American singer Dev, released as the lead single from Far East Movement's third studio album Free Wired.
+The song was initially posted on November 4, 2009 on Far East Movement's YouTube page.
+An electro-hop club song, Dev sing-raps the song's hook and the verses are performed by Far East Movement.

+"Like a G6" peaked at the top of the Billboard Hot 100 for three non-consecutive weeks, becoming the first single by Asian-American artists to do so and the first by any artists of East Asian origin since Kyu Sakamoto's 1963 single "Sukiyaki".
+Outside of the United States, "Like a G6" topped the chart in New Zealand, and peaked within the top ten of the charts in numerous countries, including Australia, Canada, Belgium, the Netherlands, Sweden, Switzerland, Slovakia, and the United Kingdom.

 Background

 Dev's vocals in "Like a G6" are sampled from her previous song "Booty Bounce", another song written and produced by the Cataracs.
 The "G6" in the song came about when the Cataracs were looking for a rhyme for the line "Sippin' sizzurp in my ride, like Three 6", a reference to the 2000 song "Sippin' on Some Syrup" by rap group Three 6 Mafia.
 They settled on "G6", meant to be a reference to the private airplane model Gulfstream IV, referred to as a "G4".
 The G4 had been name-checked in songs such as Drake's 2009 "Forever".
 A G6, they decided, was "flyer than a G4", according to Far East Movement member Kev Nish.
 The song has been incorrectly speculated to be about other things, including the Pontiac G6 and the Suunto G6 watch.
 When the song came out, the Gulfstream G650 model already existed, although the song's writers were not aware of this at the time.
 Since then, the Gulfstream G600 has also been announced.